Skip to main content

 • “The art style is, in my opinion, drawn like someone under the age of 16.”

-• “Overall, the artist, which I'm assuming is the developer, needs to work on the art style.”
+• “Overall, the artist, who I'm assuming is the developer, needs to work on the art style.”

-• “Between a really awful film reel filter for flashbacks, CGs being photos taken of pencil sketches in a sketchbook, and very flat (sometimes, literally flat) characters, it's low-hanging fruit to bag on the game and its art style.”
+• “Between a really awful film reel filter for flashbacks, CGs being photos taken of pencil sketches in a sketchbook, and very flat (sometimes literally flat) characters, the art style is quite poor.”

 • monetization